w5xd/WriteLogWizards/README.md

 wizard last updated in 2008 (and most of which dates from 2000--or earlier.)

 <h2>The wizards</h2>
-You must already have VS 2008 and/or VS 2013 installed.
-The Express versions are not supported for WriteLog module development.
+You must already have VS 2008 and/or VS 2013 and/or VS 2017 installed.
+The Community Edition 2017 is supported for WriteLog module development.
 It takes two wizard operations to create a WriteLog contest module:<ol>
 <li>The WL11ProjectWizard (or WL12ProjectWizard) creates a skeleton project from the VS File/New-Project menu.
 <li>The WL11ModuleWizard (or WL12ModuleWizard) adds skeleton header/cpp/wxs files to such a project for a contest.
 </ol>
+For VS 2017, use only the WL12 variations of the wizard deployment.
 <h3>Deploying the wizards</h3>
 There are a total of four wizards: two each for VS 2008 and VS 2013.
+Use the VS 2013 versions for VS 2017.
-The instructions for deployment are almost identical for the two versions.
+The instructions for deployment are almost identical for all.
 There is more than one way to accomplish deployment, but here is one that works and is minimally intrusive on your system.

+<p>The deployment of the WL12 wizard is the same, except substitute to WL12 for WL11, and substitute 2013 for 2008.</p>

 For all four wizards is is not necessary to use Visual Studio to File/Open-Project of any of the .sln/.vcproj/.vcxproj files in the repo Wizard/ folders.
 Doing so MIGHT cause VS to auto-magically deploy the wizard in your <code><i>&lt;MyDocuments&gt;</i></code> folder, which might or might not conflict with the instructions below.
 Of course, if you don't like the way the wizards work, you are welcome to change them to suit yourself.

 <h4>Deploy the Project Wizard</h4>
 Visual Studio should have already created the directory <code><i>&lt;MyDocuments&gt;</i>\Visual Studio 2008&#92;</code>.
-Create a subfolder named <code><b>Wizards</b></code> and copy these 3 files from the <code>WL11ProjectWizard</code> repo folder into <code><i>&lt;MyDocuments&gt;</i>\Visual Studio 2008&#92;Wizards</code>: <ul>
+Create a subfolder named
+<code><b>Wizards</b></code> and copy these 3 files (and only these 3) from the <code>WL11ProjectWizard</code> repo folder into <code><i>&lt;MyDocuments&gt;</i>\Visual Studio 2008&#92;Wizards</code>: <ul>
 <li>WL11ProjectWizard.ico
 <li>WL11ProjectWizard.vsdir
 <li>WL11ProjectWizard.vsz